melatroid/Whammy-4/README.md

 !!!
 Attention !!!<br>
 This Modification could brick your Device!
 <h1>
-Need to find a Solution in next Days to fix noisy sound, with isolated DC/DC Converter. <br>

 # True Bypass - Works
 # Blend Mixer - Works